efrei-paris-sud/iot-projects/ava/ava.md

 ## Summary of the components needed
 - 2 LEDs red/green
-- Electrical Cables
+- Bluetooth dongle
 - Radars sensors
 - Raspberry or Arduino
 - A converter for battery
-- Box (3DPrinted ?)
+- Box (3DPrinted)
 - Glasses to protect your LED (Optional)

+## Technical Overview : How to do it ?

+We will use Bluetooth to communicate between the radar and the Arduino.